pimcore/pimcore/docs/Development_Documentation/04_Assets/README.md

 output channels.

 ![Pimcore Assets](../img/pimcore_assets.png)

-For all the provided backend functionality within Pimcore have a look at the User Documentation of Pimcore.
-There you can learn about things like
-   * Uploading and Previewing Assets
-   * Versioning
-   * Scheduling
-   * Meta Data
-   * Properties
-   * Tags
-   * Working with WebDAV
-   * Notes & Events

-[comment]: #(TODO add links)

 The sub chapters of this chapter provide insight into details for
  * [Working with Assets via PHP API](./01_Working_with_PHP_API.md)
  * [Working with Thumbnails](./03_Working_with_Thumbnails/README.md)